Ernesto Capello, Director

 The major culminates in an integrative capstone experience, often rooted in fieldwork conducted in Latin America.
 Each capstone is shared in a publication or presentation in the United States or Latin America.
 LAS provides outstanding preparation for professional careers, graduate studies, competitive fellowships, and community-based work in Latin America.

-The Department of Hispanic Studies offers courses in literature, culture, society, language and linguistics, all in Spanish or Portuguese.
+The Department of Hispanic Studies combines the study of Spanish and Portuguese languages with courses in literature, linguistics, and cultural studies that engage social concerns, artistic movements, and historical transformations.
+Courses are taught primarily in Spanish and Portuguese.
 By contrast, the Latin American Studies Program (LAS) is an interdisciplinary area studies program.
 LAS includes many Hispanic Studies courses, as well as courses in Anthropology, Economics, Geography, History, and Political Science.

 Latin American Studies Chispa Grants provide a chispa—a spark—to help LAS students initiate community projects related to their academic work, to host guest speakers in relation to an LAS senior project, or to present at conferences.